rchrdwllm/dotfiles/README.md

 ## Setting up Firefox

-If you use Firefox and want to have Pywal colors, download the theme extension [here.](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) After that, go ahead and run `pywalfox update` in your terminal.
+If you use Firefox and want to have Pywal colors:

+-   Download the theme extension [here.](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/)
+-   Run `pywalfox update` in your terminal.

 Once done, you don't need to worry about manually updating the colors everytime you change your wallpaper.
 A script already takes care of that BUT you do need to manually restart Firefox to apply the new colors.

 As for the custom CSS, I followed this guide [here](https://www.reddit.com/r/FirefoxCSS/wiki/index/tutorials/).
 The `userChrome.css` can be found in `.config/firefox/home/style.css`.
 Be sure to modify line 2 (replace "uiriamu" with your Linux username).